Aristocracy of Norway: Noble influence and legacy

 Erik Werenskiold's illustrations of the sagas are known to all Norwegians.
 This drawing is based on Queen Ragnhild's Dream.

 A Danish box of firesticks depicting popular hero Tordenskiold.

 Agnete Marie, Countess of Rosencrone, née Hielmstierne.
 After the Dano-Norwegian union ended in 1814, the Comital Foundation of Hielmstierne-Rosencrone was divided into one Danish and one Norwegian.

 The interior of the Rød Manor is owned by the foundation The Anker Collections.

-The aristocracy has ruled and shaped Norway during nearly the whole existence of the Kingdom.
+The aristocracy has ruled and shaped Norway throughout nearly the entire existence of the kingdom.
 Products of and references to the aristocracy are both visible and less explicit in today's society.

 Major cases

 In 1814 noblemen were leading when a constitutional monarchy and a parliament were established in Norway.
 Among them were the Count of Wedel-Jarlsberg, Peder Anker, and Christian Magnus Falsen.
 The Constitution of the Kingdom of Norway of 1814, which is still in function, was written by a nobleman, namely by Falsen.
 This constitution grants, among other things, freedom of speech, protection of private property, and prohibition of painful search and seizure.

 In 1905 members of the aristocracy were leading in the independence movement.
 Eystein Eggen has claimed Norway's independence was realised by a 'genuinely aristocratic wave', in which especially Fridtjof Wedel-Jarlsberg Nansen and Fritz Wedel-Jarlsberg were important persons.